 (5)(A) When allegations about a parent pursuant to paragraphs (2) or (4) have been brought to the attention of the court in the current proceeding, and the court makes an order for sole or joint custody to that parent, the court shall state its reasons in writing or on the record.
 In these circumstances, the court shall ensure that any order regarding custody or visitation is specific as to time, day, place, and manner of transfer of the child as set forth in subdivision (c) of Section 6323.

-This language creates a mandate on the family court to consider such habitual or continual drug use/abuse, and creates a rebuttable presumption against awarding sole or joint custody to parents who have substance abuse problems – implying that the California State Legislature views substance abuse as a crisis directly impacting the safety and well-being of children.
+This language creates a mandate on the family court to consider such habitual or continual drug use/abuse, and creates a rebuttable presumption against awarding sole custody or joint custody to parents who have substance abuse problems – implying that the California State Legislature views substance abuse as a crisis directly impacting the safety and well-being of children.

 The court may also require “independent corroboration” of drug and alcohol use.
 This could include documented reports from organizations providing substance abuse services, social welfare agencies, law enforcement, courts, medical facilities, and probation departments.
+The court will often order that the parent in question undergo drug testing at an approved facility and provide the results to the court.

 What You Need to Know Before Requesting a Drug Test in Family Court